 - Failure to define and measure sales strategy implementation.

 While adding salespeople seems like a fast and logical way to increase revenue, more often than not, that strategy fails to crystallise.
 Simply because the executive did not follow the rigorous due diligence process from the outset.
-Adele Crane assists companies prepare for growth through Revenue Improvement Reviews.
+Adele Crane assists companies in preparing for growth through Sales Improvement Reviews.

-If you would like to discuss your implementation strategy for new products and markets, please reach out to the office and organise a 30-minute initial conversation with Adele.
+If you would like to discuss your implementation strategy for new products and markets, please reach out to the office and organise a 30-minute initial conversation.